networkit/networkit/Doc/www/index.rst

       <div class="Top_Section" style="padding-top: 30px; padding-bottom: 30px">
         <div class="Introduction_Text" style="border-right: 1px solid #d4d7d9; display: table-cell; width: 66.66%; padding-right: 30px; text-align: justify">

-**NetworKit** is a growing open-source toolkit for high-performance network analysis.
+**NetworKit** is a growing open-source toolkit for large-scale network analysis.
 Its aim is to provide tools for the analysis of large networks in the size range from thousands to billions of edges.
 For this purpose, it implements efficient graph algorithms, many of them parallel to utilize multicore architectures.
-These are meant to compute standard measures of network analysis, such as degree sequences, clustering coefficients and centrality.
+These are meant to compute standard measures of network analysis, such as degree sequences, clustering coefficients, and centrality measures.
 In this respect, NetworKit is comparable to packages such as NetworkX, albeit with a focus on parallelism and scalability.
-NetworKit is also a testbed for algorithm engineering and contains novel algorithms from recently published research, especially in the area of community detection (see list of :ref:`publications`).
+NetworKit is also a testbed for algorithm engineering and contains novel algorithms from recently published research (see list of :ref:`publications`).

 **NetworKit** is a Python module.
-High-performance algorithms are written in C++ and exposed to Python via the Cython toolchain.
-Python in turn gives us the ability to work interactively and with a rich environment of tools for data analysis and scientific computing.
-Furthermore, NetworKit's core can be built and used as a native library if needed.
+Performance-aware algorithms are written in C++ (often using OpenMP for shared-memory parallelism) and exposed to Python via the Cython toolchain.
+Python in turn gives us the ability to work interactively and with a rich environment of tools for data analysis.
+Furthermore, NetworKit's core can be built and used as a native library.

 .. raw:: html